bstollnitz/aml_online_endpoint/README.md

+# How to deploy using a managed online endpoint and MLflow

 This project shows how to deploy a Fashion MNIST MLflow model using an online managed endpoint.
-Endpoint 1 demonstrates the simplest scenario, and endpoint 2 demonstrates how to wrap the MLflow model with custom code.
+Endpoint 1 demonstrates the simplest scenario, and endpoint 2 demonstrates how to wrap the deployment with custom code.

 ## Azure setup